Lowest Common Multiple Of 7 And 9

 • Listing Multiples: This method works because by listing multiples, you’re essentially exploring all the numbers that each original number can divide into.
 The first common number you find is, by definition, the smallest.

 • Prime Factorization: This method is based on the fundamental theorem of arithmetic, which states that every integer greater than 1 can be uniquely represented as a product of prime numbers.
-By taking the highest power of each prime factor, you ensure that the LCM is divisible by both numbers.
+By taking the highest power of each prime factor, you see to it that the LCM is divisible by both numbers.

 • Using GCD: This method leverages the relationship between LCM and GCD.
 The GCD represents the common factors, and dividing the product of the numbers by their GCD removes these common factors, leaving you with the LCM.